Shoulder Pain from Lifting Weights (A Helpful Guide)

 Shoulder Pain Treatment Exercises

-Restricted shoulder group muscles (that cause shoulder pain) develop over many years.
+Restricted muscles in the shoulder develop over many years.
 As such, it is necessary to use the correct treatment technique to get the best results.
 During this process, it is also vital to strengthen the shoulder, by doing mobility and strengthening exercises for the shoulder joint.

 Strengthening exercises are therapeutic and can help the shoulder tendons heal faster and regain full strength for maximum performance.
-Mobility exercises for shoulder pain include:
+Mobility exercises include:

-• Scapula Retraction Exercise (targets the rhomboids to stabilize shoulder blade)
+• Scapula Retraction Exercise (targets the rhomboids to stabilize the shoulder blade)

 • Open Book Exercise

-• Standing or Side-Lying External Rotator (targets the infraspinatus to stabilize shoulder)
+• Standing or Side-Lying External Rotator (targets the infraspinatus to stabilize the shoulder)

-Self-myofascial release (SMR) tools can effectively release tight shoulder muscles and fix shoulder pain.
-If you experience shoulder discomfort during bench press, pushup, pullup, shoulder press, or lateral raises, these tools will help.
+Self-myofascial release (SMR) tools can effectively release tight muscles and fix pain.
+If you experience shoulder discomfort, these tools will help.

 The Theracane can release the rotator cuffs, upper trapezius, and levator scapulae.
 The massage ball can release the deltoid and pectoral muscles.
 The rumble roller can release the lats.
 The PSO-rite can release the rhomboids and lower trapezius.